msinemkaya/iWeather/README.md

     - I took precautions of a possible prop drilling and/or a child-to-parent communication case.
 - I didn't need to use Redux or any other state management tool since it is a small project and context can do the same job just fine without being complicated, so I did not see any need of using one.
-- I used `createBrowserRouter` functionality rather than using `<BrowserRouter/>` component when creating the routes, since it is, one, the recommended way now with React Router v6.4, and two, I decided to use data APIs - `loader` in this case - to send API requests, so I had to anyway.
+- I used `createHashRouter` functionality rather than using `<HashRouter/>` component when creating the routes, since it is, one, the recommended way now with React Router v6.4 - well, technically documentation says don't use hash if not necessary, but I will touch upon why did I use it.
+What I mean is using function instead of the component -, and two, I decided to use data APIs - `loader` in this case - to send API requests, so I had to anyway.
 - I used query parameters - `useSearchParams` hook - as route parameters to use it in data fetching.
 It seemed more clear and professional to use query parameters than React Routers params feature.